nmcdonnell-kx/docs/docs/interfaces/protobuf/index.md

 Load a schema file from a kdb+ session dynamically

-: This is an extremely flexible option giving the option to modify schema files without re-compiling the library.
+: This is a more flexible option giving the option to modify schema files without re-compiling the library.
 This option is approximately 10% to 20% less performant than the compiled version.

 In addition to this a user can also assign serialized data to a kdb+ variable or save it to a file.
 Similarly you can deserialize Protobuf data from a kdb+ variable or a file.